 When I made the decision to change the way I ate for weight loss and dietary purposes, I didn’t think I would learn so much.
 Since I officially began on January 1st, I lost a total of 30 pounds.
 I no longer have any digestion issues as well.
 But the real reward is learning what works and what doesn’t for me.
+Whole foods played an important role in that.

 I started on the keto diet which I did for 3 months.
 The keto diet is a great way to both educate yourself about food and switch your body into fat burning mode.
 Then I began eating more paleo, which still influences the way I cook now.
 But the further I went into each diet, I realized that it wasn’t as sustainable as I would like.
 I would often hear followers talking about “cheat days” or having split decision on what was paleo or not.
 Looking back, the greatest lesson I could learn was seeking the information and making a choice for myself.